Want to grow your email list by 1,000+ subscribers?

 Find some guest posts on their site, and check whether they include an author bio.
 If they don't, they're not worth writing for.

-Next, select the best 8-10 blogs based on how they fared on the above criteria.
-And if you have a tie, choose the ones with the highest engagement (comments/shares).
+Next, select the best 10 blogs based on how they fared on the above criteria.
+If you have a tie, choose the ones with the highest engagement (comments/shares).

 For this next step, you’ll put yourself out there in a major way.